basham/swit-workshop-writing/slides.md

 Part 3 of 8

 Notes:
-Now that the writing has a purpose and it is legible, now let's examine how we can make it navigable.
+Now that the writing has a purpose and it is accessible, now let's examine how we can make it navigable.